mhanberg/blog/_posts/2022-04-09-how-eex-turns-your-template-into-html.md

 ## How can this help Temple?

 So far we've detailed how _Elixir_ will compile an EEx template.
-The `EEx.Tokenizer` and `EEx.Compiler` are not public modules, and are essentially an implementation detail.
+The `EEx.Tokenizer` and `EEx.Compiler` are not public modules and are essentially an implementation detail.

 Surface and HEEx are not EEx compatible, so attempting to compile them with `EEx.compile_string/2` would raise a syntax error.
 So how do they work?